 I didn’t know you could trespass in Starbucks.
 People bring their laptops there.
 People hold meetings there.
 One of my friends spent two months studying for the bar…

-My 92-year old cousin is about to die.
+My 92-year old cousin is dying.
 She’s had cancer for 15 years.
 No one knew; she never complained.
 The doctors just found out a few weeks ago when she went to the hospital for something else.

 Her death isn’t a complete surprise.
 Not because of her age, and not because of the cancer.
 You see, a few months ago, she called my mom, concerned that she hadn’t heard from one of our other cousins in a while.
 They talked on a regular basis, and it wasn’t like him not to call.
 He wasn’t close to the rest of the family, so no one knew where he lived, and only one or two people had his phone number, and she wasn’t that good with her phone, so she couldn’t just give mom his number.
 It took a week or two and the help of a few more cousins, but we got his phone number and a rough idea of where he lived in Manhattan.
 I called the police.
 He died back in February.

 People who lose purpose – a clear reason to get up in the morning – in their life tend to decline rapidly.
 Many teachers and police officers, for example, die soon after they stop working.
 My aunt died a year after my uncle – her husband of 50+ years – passed away.
 To the contrary, many people who live past 100 point to purpose as a reason to keep going.
 Centenarians interviewed in Okinawa, for example, noted regular meetings with friends to gossip and share useful community information being important to them and something they looked forward to each day.
 I understand that my older cousin was one of the few people my male cousin trusted.
 Considering how upset she was when she first called my mom, searching for him, it stands to reason she felt a strong sense of purpose in being there when he needed her.